Installing ONLYOFFICE Workspace Community using additional script parameters

 bash workspace-install.sh -mysqlru root -mysqlrp new-secret-pw

-This command allows to set your own password for the MySQL root account during the ONLYOFFICE Workspace installation.
+This command sets a custom password for the MySQL root account during ONLYOFFICE Workspace installation.

 ONLYOFFICE Community Server database